 Retroshare is another option, this app allows encrypted connection between private groups.

 Install and use a private VPN

 There are many companies and law firms eavesdropping on bittorrent networks.
 Using a Virtual Private Network (VPN) is a straightforward way to conceal your IP address, and ensure your privacy.
 The best VPNs are those have policies that allow P2P transfers on their servers (such as Private Internet Access).
-See my recommended providers in this post: The Best VPN For P2P In 2013.
+See my recommended providers in this post: The Best VPN For P2P.

 Find a good Torrent Index

 To find torrent files that others are sharing, you need a good torrent index.
 I recommend Kickass and Torrent Project.
 They have relatively few advertisements and pop-ups.
 I advise using AdBlock Edge, to filter ads.

 Avoid snoopers by setting up a Peer Blocklist

 Another way to avoid snoopers is to download a Blocklist — this is a list of IP addresses you don’t want to connect to when using Bittorrent.
 This helps keep anti-P2P organizations and virus spreaders from connecting to you.
 You can download them from I-Blocklist.
 In the Transmission app, you go to Preferences and chose the Peers tabs to add the blocklist URL.

 Set your Torrent App to prefer encrypted communications

 To make your file sharing more secure, set your bittorrent app to prefer peers using encrypted transfers.
 In the Transmission app, this option is under the Peers tab in Preferences.